Sophietje/Verification-Tool-Overview/Tools/nnenum.md

 #### Meta
 :: Neural network
-:: PV3 :: given an unsafe set an a neural network, checks whether the set overals with the output of the network
+:: PV3 :: given an unsafe set an a neural network, checks whether the set overlaps with the output of the network